zhouyl/flowblade/docs/components/forms/radio.md

 The Radio component:
 - Uses semantic HTML structure with proper `<input type="radio">`
-- Supports keyboard navigation (Arrow keys to navigate, Space to select, Tab for focus)
+- Supports keyboard navigation (Arrow keys to navigate, Space to select, Tab for focus, Enter)
 - Works with screen readers
 - Provides clear selected/unselected states with ARIA attributes
 - Should always be associated with a label element